Also read our frequently asked questions.

 You will need to spend forty hours per week in class for four months, plus a couple hours per week on homework.
 There will also be about 40 hours of pre-class homework.
 Class is eight hours a day, Monday through Friday, with an hour for lunch.

 Our next class will be from July 7 to October 24.
 The following class will start January 5, 2015.
 Our office is at 208 SW 5th Ave in downtown Portland, Oregon, and you're welcome to visit on Wednesdays from 6-8pm.
 We accept students from anywhere in the world.

-At the moment, "we" are Michael Kaiser-Nyman.
-I've spent the last three years running Impact Dialing, a successful web company where I discovered the dramatic shortage of good programmers, and that learning to program isn't nearly as hard as commonly thought.
+Epicodus is led by Michael Kaiser-Nyman.
+Before Epicodus, he spent three years running Impact Dialing, a successful web company where he discovered the dramatic shortage of good programmers, and that learning to program isn't nearly as hard as commonly thought.

 Dustin and Mac have been an unexpected benefit of attending Epicodus.
 They are both extremely knowledgeable and highly competent.
 It's hard to believe they're both recent grads of Epicodus.
 We are fortunate to have such accomplished mentors by our side. - Nathan Grey, Spring 2014

 Both of the instructors have the uncanny ability of revealing just enough of the solution when asked for help not to rob you of those great moments of discovery when coding. - John Cech, Spring 2014